paulvercoustre/Massive-Data-Processing/Assignment_2/README.md

 #### c) (10) Explain and justify the difference between a) and b) in the number of performed comparisons, as well as their difference in execution time.

+In both a) and b) we computed the similarities on a sample text with 1000 lines originally.
+This is because the naive approach woud have been far too consuming both in terms of memory and computation time.
+Specifically we can calculate the number of comparisons that would have been required:

+Num of comparisons = Number of Documents * (Number of Documents - 1) / 2
+Num of comparisons = 115 105 * 115 104 / 2 = 6 624 522 960

+With the second approach (inverted index), we were able to compute the similarities for the entire document.
+In total the job did 8 930 026 comparisons, or about 1.3% of what would have been required with the naive approach.